-Read more about dandelion on the page Plants: Plants in folklore and poetry.
-Its medicinal usage is dealt with at Traditional medicine.
+The dandelion is dealt with in depth on the page Plants: Plants in folklore and poetry, and its medicinal usage is described on the page Traditional medicine.

 Fruiting dandelions, nature reserve Vorsø, Horsens Fjord, Denmark.
 The withered plants are common sorrel (Rumex acetosa).
 (Photo copyright © by Kaj Halberg)

 Common goat’s-beard (Tragopogon pratensis) is native to Europe and northern Asia, and has also become widely naturalized in North America.
 The sepal-like bracts, which surround the flowerhead, contract before noon, closing it, which has given rise to a popular name of the plant, Jack-go-to-bed-by-noon.
-When the plant has seeds, these protrude from the flowerhead during the contraction, hereby resembling a goat’s beard.
+During this contraction, the seeds protrude from the flowerhead, hereby resembling a goat’s beard.

 Close-up view of a fruiting common goat’s-beard, Funen, Denmark.
 (Photo copyright © by Kaj Halberg)

 Due to its numerous creeping underground stems, the Eurasian creeping thistle (Cirsium arvense) – in America called Canada thistle – is a most troublesome weed in most cooler parts of the World.
 Just a tiny bit of underground stem is able to produce a large colony of plants, sending up stems at regular intervals.